sonic-net/sonic-mgmt/sdn_tests/testplans/Platform-chassis-Stack-OS-MGMT-gNMI-E2E-testplan.md

 ### Test 3: Set invalid name

-1. Use a gNMI set operation to write the valid expected value of `name` to “chassis” to ensure.
+1. Use a gNMI set operation to write the valid expected value of `name` to “chassis”.
 2. Use a gNMI get operation to read the state path for `name`.
 3. Expect the read value to be “chassis.”
 4. Use a gNMI set operation to write an invalid value for `name`, e.g. “mychassis.”